2023–24 Serie A (women)

-The 2023–24 Serie A is the 57th season of the women's football top-level league in Italy.
-It is the second season to be fully professional.
+The 2023–24 Serie A was the 57th season of the women's football top-level league in Italy, and the second season to be fully professional.

-On November 4, 2023, following a 0–1 loss to Sampdoria, Pomigliano announced they were withdrawing from the ongoing Serie A season with immediate effect.
+On 4 November 2023, following a 0–1 loss to Sampdoria, Pomigliano announced they were withdrawing from the ongoing Serie A season with immediate effect.
 Four days later, the club announced they had reversed the decision to withdraw and would remain in Serie A.

 Format

 The season takes place in two phases: in the first phase, the 10 participating teams face each other in a round-robin tournament with home and away matches for a total of 18 matchdays.
 In the second phase the top-five ranked teams qualify to the championship round (poule scudetto), while the last-five ranked teams play the relegation round.
 Each team starts in the second phase with the points earned during the first phase.
 In both rounds, the five participating teams face each other in a round-robin tournament with home and away matches for a total of an additional 10 matchdays, with two rest sessions for each team.
 At the end of the second phase, the first ranked in the championship round is crowned champion of Italy and qualifies to the 2024–25 UEFA Women's Champions League alongside the second placed team.
 In the relegation round the last-ranked team is relegated directly to the Serie B, while the second-last team plays the second-placed in the Serie B for a place in the 2024–25 Serie A.